TortleTurtle/IoT-Distillery/README.md

 - POST "/", posts temperature data to the database.

 ## Control Panel
-VisualuUser interface made using react.
+Visual user interface made using react.
 Creates a graph using temperature data and their timestamps.

 ## SerialListener
 script that can recieve and send serial data to the Micro Controller.
 Handy if your board doesnt have WiFi capability.
 Connect your Micro Controller to a computer and run this script.